10 Magical Things To Do In Cannes

 It climbs up a narrow street full of restaurants and cafes to get to a plateau where you will find the castle and the church of the Suquet.

-This street has a beautiful view of the city.
 The lively district is the heart of Cannes, full of restaurants and neighborhoods that are very appealing.

 It is definitely worth spending half an hour to leave the dazzling sights of the usual evening stroll on the Croisette and to climb in the picturesque streets of Le Suquet Hill, above the old port of Cannes, and then enjoy a strange peace away from the noise of the waterfront.